elgw/deconwolf/README.md

 sudo make install
 ```

-On OSX, you might have to install"
+On OSX you will need XCode from the App Store and [brew](https://brew.sh/).
+After that you need to install
 ```
+xcode-select --install
 brew install libopenmpt
+brew install libtiff
+brew install fftw
 ```

 On Ubuntu 19.10 you might have to:
 ```
 sudo apt-get update

 # sudo apt-cache search libtiff
 sudo apt-get install libtiff5-dev

 # sudo apt-cache search libfftw3